 It was nice to visit the palace late afternoon as there were not many group tours and we got to walk slow and took many pictures with our Hanbok.

-When we finished at Gyeongbokgung Palace, we returned our Hanbok and continued walking to Samcheongdong.
+When we finished at Gyeongbokgung Palace, we returned our Hanbok and continued walking to Samcheongdong street.

-From Samcheongdong we hailed a Taxi to take us to Myeongdong.
+From Samcheongdong street we hailed a Taxi to take us to Myeongdong.